Emmotes/ic_spoilers/docs/season_4.md

 ![Season 4 Portrait](images/portrait_s4.png)

-It appears the season will be based around the Companions of the Hall - and peripherally related champions - as evidenced by the `Gold Mithral Hall Chest` in the defines.
-These chests will give items for Bruenor Regis Catti-brie Drizzt and Wulfgar - meaning they will likely be the seasonal champions.
+It appears the season will be based around the Companions of the Hall - and peripherally related champions.
+Specifically Regis Artemis Pwent Catti-brie and Wulfgar.

-*Note: Do **NOT** expect Bruenor or Drizzt to get a full dismantle.*

 {% comment %}
 ![Season 4 Ad Panel](images/s4_adpanel.png)